eriss research summary 2005 - 2006

 - Biophysical pathways and ecological risk assessment

 Not all of the KKN research areas are able to be covered by eriss, since not all of the required disciplines are available within the Institute.
 To address these gaps, collaborative projects are initiated with researchers from other organisations.
 KKN projects related to the detailed hydrogeology or tailings management on the Ranger lease are conducted and reported separately by consultants engaged by Energy Resources of Australia Pty Ltd.

 Communication between research providers is addressed by stakeholder presentations and interactions at ARRTC meetings, as well as by conduct of formal multi-stakeholder workshops, and presentations at conferences and workshops.
 Communication with local Indigenous people and other regional stakeholders is an integral part of the project approvals and reporting processes.
 A dedicated Indigenous Communications Officer is stationed at the Jabiru field station for this purpose.

 This report has been structured under five main headings, consistent with the KKN framework:

 - General Alligators Rivers Region

-The final part of the report contains a summary of non-uranium mining related external projects carried out by eriss during 2004 - 05.
-Commercial-in-confidence projects have been excluded from this compilation.
+The final section of this report contains a summary of the non-uranium mining related external projects carried out in 2005-06.